-- A. In the event that the proposed site plan for any reason fails to sufficiently resolve traffic congestions and vehicle cueing onto Bay Road, the applicant shall return to the Design Review Board with an alternate vehicular circulation plan, which may include substantial changes to the herein approved site plan. - B. The applicant shall comply with the electric vehicle parking requirements, pursuant to Sec.
-130-39 of the City Code. - C. The Applicant shall submit a Hold Harmless Covenant Running with the Land to the City Attorney's Office in a form acceptable to the City Attorney indemnifying and holding harmless the city against any claim or loss in the event of an accident involving a motor vehicle or other instrumentality due to the proximity of the driveway to the adjacent neighboring properties. - D. The Applicant shall submit a restrictive covenant, running with the land, to the Department, approved as to form by the City Attorney, that the property owner has entered into agreement with the ride-sharing companies verifying that the pickup / drop-off locations have been coordinated with the property and coded into the downloadable app. - E. A Construction Parking and Traffic Management Plan (CPTMP) shall be approved by the Parking Director pursuant to Chapter 106, Article II, Division 3 of the City Code, prior to the issuance of a Building Permit. - F. The final building plans shall meet all other requirements of the Land Development Regulations of the City Code. - G. The Final Order shall be recorded in the Public Records of Miami-Dade County, prior to the issuance of a Building Permit. - H. Satisfaction of all conditions is required for the Planning Department to give its approval on a Certificate of Occupancy; a Temporary Certificate of Occupancy or Partial Certificate of Occupancy may also be conditionally granted Planning Departmental approval. - I. The Final Order is not severable, and if any provision or condition hereof is held void or unconstitutional in a final decision by a court of competent jurisdiction, the order shall be returned to the Board for reconsideration as to whether the order meets the criteria for approval absent the stricken provision or condition, and/or it is appropriate to modify the remaining conditions or impose new conditions.
+- A. In the event that the proposed site plan for any reason fails to sufficiently resolve traffic congestions and vehicle cueing onto Bay Road, the applicant shall return to the Design Review Board with an alternate vehicular circulation plan, which may include substantial changes to the herein approved site plan. - B. In the event that the provided short term parking overflows onto the public right-of-way, thus impeding vehicular circulation or pedestrian circulation, the applicant shall perform additional parking analysis and provide the appropriate short term parking capacity within private property and shall return to the Design Review Board with a revised plan. - C. The applicant shall comply with the electric vehicle parking requirements, pursuant to Sec.
+130-39 of the City Code. - D. The Applicant shall submit a Hold Harmless Covenant Running with the Land to the City Attorney's Office in a form acceptable to the City Attorney indemnifying and holding harmless the city against any claim or loss in the event of an accident involving a motor vehicle or other instrumentality due to the proximity of the driveway to the adjacent neighboring properties. - E. The Applicant shall submit a restrictive covenant, running with the land, to the Department, approved as to form by the City Attorney, that the property owner has entered into agreement with the ride-sharing companies verifying that the pickup / drop-off locations have been coordinated with the property and coded into the downloadable app. - F. Failure to comply with the conditions of this Order, or should vehicles queue onto Bay Road or West Avenue, the applicant shall be subject to the continuing jurisdiction and review of the Board, and further conditions may be placed on the property.
+The Board shall retain the right to call the applicant/owner or operator back before them and make modifications to this Order should there be valid complaints relating to violations of the conditions of this Order. - G. A Construction Parking and Traffic Management Plan (CPTMP) shall be approved by the Parking Director pursuant to Chapter 106, Article II, Division 3 of the City Code, prior to the issuance of a Building Permit. - H. The final building plans shall meet all other requirements of the Land Development Regulations of the City Code. - I. The Final Order shall be recorded in the Public Records of Miami-Dade County, prior to the issuance of a Building Permit. - J. Satisfaction of all conditions is required for the Planning Department to give its approval on a Certificate of Occupancy; a Temporary Certificate of Occupancy or Partial

+Certificate of Occupancy may also be conditionally granted Planning Departmental approval.

-- J. The conditions of approval herein are binding on the applicant, the property's owners, operators, and all successors in interest and assigns. - K. Nothing in this order authorizes a violation of the City Code or other applicable law, nor allows a relaxation of any requirement or standard set forth in the City Code.
+- K. The Final Order is not severable, and if any provision or condition hereof is held void or unconstitutional in a final decision by a court of competent jurisdiction, the order shall be returned to the Board for reconsideration as to whether the order meets the criteria for approval absent the stricken provision or condition, and/or it is appropriate to modify the remaining conditions or impose new conditions. - L. The conditions of approval herein are binding on the applicant, the property's owners, operators, and all successors in interest and assigns. - M. Nothing in this order authorizes a violation of the City Code or other applicable law, nor allows a relaxation of any requirement or standard set forth in the City Code.